cbeo/gtwiwtg/README.md

 ```

 The `with-generator` form will ensure that the generator is properly
 closed.
-Could be useful with generators backed by input streams that
+It could be useful with generators backed by input streams
-need a custom logic that is hard to build using the basic tools.
-I'm
+that need a custom logic, or perhaps in some case where you need to
-not sure if you ever *will* need it, but the library provides it just
+interleave operations between multiple generators.
+I'm not sure if you
-in case.
+ever *will* need it, but the library provides it just in case.

 ## The Permutations Example